How to Make Zucchini Noodles

-But for those who don’t want to spend nearly $35.00 for a machine to make noodles, there are actually several less expensive noodle-making gadgets that work pretty well.
-I have three different cooking tools that make noodles from vegetables, so I thought it would be a fun post to compare them in a post about Three Ways to Make Zucchini Noodles.
-And those trendy zucchini noodles are sometimes called Zoodles, just in case you didn’t know that.
+But now it seems like zucchini noodles have become mainstream!
+You can buy them pre-made in most every grocery store, and for those who don’t want to spend enough to buy a Spiralizer, there are actually several less expensive noodle-making gadgets that work pretty well.
+I have three different cooking tools that make noodles from zucchini and other vegetables, so I thought it would be fun to remind you about them in this post about How to Make Zucchini Noodles.

-My brother Rand is the one who told me about this Veggetti Spiral Vegetable Cutter that he found at CVS, and I immediately ordered one from Amazon.com.
-This is even a little cheaper than the Julienne Cutter and it’s a bit more versatile because you can make two thicknesses of noodles.
+My brother Rand is the one who told me about this Veggetti Spiral Vegetable Cutter (affiliate link) that he found at CVS, and I immediately ordered one from Amazon.com.
+This is even a little cheaper than the Julienne Cutter and it’s more versatile because it makes two thicknesses of noodles.
 It comes with a gripper to use when you’re getting down to the end of the vegetables.
-The Vegetti has two ends; one has very close blades for spaghetti-like noodles and the other end has the blades slightly farther apart, for thicker noodles.

 To use the Vegetti, just insert the vegetable into the desired end and turn it to make the noodles come out.
 For larger vegetables like potatoes, sweet potatoes, or jicama, you’ll have to cut pieces that are small enough to be inserted into the end.
-And here’s a comparison of the thin and slightly thicker noodles you can make with the Vegetti.
-There’s some waste with this, because eventually the end gets so small you can’t really turn it any more, even with the gripper.
+Above you can see a comparison of the thin and slightly thicker noodles you can make .
+There’s also some waste with this, because eventually the end gets so small you can’t really turn it any more, even with the gripper.

 One thing Jake and I quickly learned when we experimented with this is that if you don’t cut a slice in the vegetable before you start to make noodles you’ll end up with l-o-n-g strings of vegetables, which would be pretty difficult to eat.
 But if you cut a slit halfway through the piece of vegetable like you see on the last cucumber, you’ll get perfect little short noodles.